Chanaka1215/IncubateLabs_Programming_Challenge/README.md

   >npm install

-  Now ypu can access the backend app from http://localhost:8001/ url and you will see the index file that include all the end points
+  Now ypu can access the backend app from http://localhost:8001/ url and you will see the index file that include all the end    points.

-  this url

   # Run the Angular App in production mode